Semi-Supervised linear regression: Introduction

 where $\alpha$, $\beta$ {are least squares coefficients and $\delta$ is a remainder term; these will be defined in more detail shortly}.
 When $E(X)$ and $E(X^2)$ are known, we construct an estimator of $\beta$ that asymptotically dominates the least squares estimator.
 This is done by replacing model \eqref{eq:model_1} with a different model where $\beta$ is the intercept {and also the expectation of the newly defined label variable.
-For this latter model, \citet{Anru} show that the intercept estimator dominates the simple empirical estimate in a semi-supervised setting.
-We use their ideas to show that the intercept estimator in this new model is better than the least squares estimator from the original model as explained below.}
+For this latter model, \citet{Anru} show that the intercept estimator dominates the simple empirical estimate in a semi-supervised setting. {Here we go one step further} and show that the intercept estimator in this new model is better than the least squares estimator from the original model as explained below.}

 To present the intercept model and the methodology, begin by stating the general form of the best linear approximation.
 The approximation is used in two different models, and therefore we introduce now the notation ${\bf U}$ and $W$ instead of ${\bf X}$ and $Y$.
 Suppose that $W \in \mathbb{R}$ and ${\bf U} \in \mathbb{R}^d$ are random variables with joint distribution $G$ and finite second moments.
 The best linear predictor is